abhishekbit/My-Ipl-Project/README.md

 ```
 ## Restrictions

-* for loop for array is not allowed.
 * Only camelcase naming convention is valid.
 * All the names for the variables should self-explanatory.
 * Nested functions are not allowed.